 Every day, after a morning of home-schooling, Imogen spends about four hours doing keepie-uppies to add to her ever growing total.
 And everyday, people from around the world are helping by taking part and adding to her total.

-With Imogen’s incredible efforts, the donations of keepie-uppies from both the UK and abroad currently stands at more than 2.1 million, which means there is still just over four million left to complete.
+With Imogen’s incredible efforts, the donations of keepie-uppies from both the UK and abroad currently stands at more than 3.7 million.
+Imogen has also been nominated for a Pride of Britain Award following her ongoing achievements for the key workers of the UK.

 Imogen's original fundraising target was £1,300, however, this was easily met.